Amman Bus Rapid Transit

 Amman Bus Rapid Transit (الباص سريع التردد) is a bus rapid transit transportation system in Amman, Jordan.

 Construction work on the BRT system started in 2010, but was halted soon after amid feasibility concerns.
 Resuming in 2015, the BRT system's routes were gradually inaugurated starting 2021.
-Another BRT route connecting Amman with Zarqa started operations in May 2024.
+Another BRT service connecting Amman with Zarqa started operations in May 2024.

-The BRT system in Amman runs on 2 routes: the first from Sweileh in northwest Amman to the Ras Al-Ain area next to downtown Amman, and the second from Sweileh to Mahatta terminal in eastern Amman.
+The BRT system in Amman consists of two routes: the first from Sweileh in northwest Amman to the Ras Al-Ain area next to downtown Amman, and the second from Sweileh to Mahatta terminal in eastern Amman.
 Both routes meet at the Sports City intersection.

-Ticket price for both lines are currently at 0.55 Jordanian dinars (around $0.78), bought either online via the Amman Bus mobile application or as a rechargeable card in major terminals and recently via Visa Cards with an additional 0.09$.
-Passengers scan their cards or QR codes on phone when boarding the bus, where the price ticket is subtracted from the available balance.
-The buses are air-conditioned, accessible, monitored with security cameras and have free internet service.

 Background

 Plans for a BRT system were first announced in 2009 and construction work started soon after in 2010.
 The BRT project was originally funded through a soft loan provided by the Agence Française de Développement for $166 million directly to the Greater Amman Municipality.
 Claims by the House of Representatives and the Audit Bureau that the project is unfeasible led the government to halt construction and hire a foreign consultant to review the scheme in 2011.
 Construction on the project did not resume until 2015, when the House approved its revival.
 The first route of the BRT system was inaugurated in July 2021, with the second route was inaugurated in August 2022.
 The BRT project was controversial among the Jordanian public, who criticized its institutional and constructional delays.